Update: January 2023

 The Molonglo Valley is a less well-known place to explore off-road in Canberra.
 Following the northern bank of the Molonglo River from just below Scrivener Dam, the gravel tracks are favourites of folk in Weston Creek and the Molonglo Valley.
 A good route from which to see kangaroos and other wildlife, the ACT has a plan to develop the corridor with new parks, Coppins Crossing upgrades and the new suburb of Whitlam.
 Hopefully this will only make this escape from the city even better.

 Crossing the Molonglo

 It is easy to access this ride from the cycle path around Lake Burley Griffin: the Komoot planned ride leaves the lake loop, crossing Yarralumla Creek.
 Passing the old woolshed and equestrian park, the ride crosses the river at the equestrian trail, clearly marked on the bike path.
-There are a few crossings in addition to this one but each is low and may not be possible to use if Scrivener Dam is releasing water after rain.
-Should the crossings be impassible, it is possible to start back at the dam next to the zoo – there is a small car park from where it is possible to get down to the trail.
+There are a few crossings in addition to this one which is important and this is particularly low and may not be possible to use if Scrivener Dam is releasing water after rain.
+Should the crossing be impassible, it is possible to start back at the dam next to the zoo – there is a small car park from where it is possible to get down to the trail.
 There is also a much higher one north of Weston Creek pond.

 Having crossed the river, the trail follows the Molonglo until Coppins Crossing Road.
 A worthwhile diversion is to ride up Barrer Hill.
 Whether you do this detour or not you’ll see some unusual poles and tree trunks near the trail.
 Canberra’s (at times questionable) track record with public art is part of the explanation, but not solely so – the poles and trunks are wildlife habitat structures established as part of the Restoration Project of the area.